yii-tools/table-builder/README.md

 ## Requirements

-The minimun version of PHP required by this package is PHP 8.1.
+The minimun version of `PHP` required by this package is `PHP 8.1`.

-For install this package, you need [composer](https://getcomposer.org/).
+For install this package, you need [composer](https://getcomposer.org/) and `mbstring` extension for PHP.

 ## Install